krullmizter/dog-breed-id-fastai/README.md

 This project serves as the technical foundation for my bachelor's thesis on dog breed classification.
 The aim of this project, as well as my thesis, is to evaluate the efficiency and accuracy of my model when compared to similar models trained on the Standford Dogs Dataset.

-This notebook explores the concepts of exploratory data analysis (EDA), data augmentation, image pre-processing among others.
+This notebook explores the concepts of exploratory data analysis (EDA), data augmentation, and image pre-processing among others.

 ---
 ## Goals

 The goal of an image classification problem is to minimize the loss.
-Loss refers to the measure of how well a models predictions match the actual classes/labels of the training data.
-A lower loss values indicates that the model is more accurate at making predictions.
+Loss refers to the measure of how well a model's predictions match the actual classes/labels of the training data.
+A lower loss value indicates that the model is more accurate at making predictions.

 Striving for a high level of accuracy is also key.
-Accuracy is messured by how well the trained model can correctly predict the classes of unseen new images.
+Accuracy is measured by how well the trained model can correctly predict the classes of unseen new images.

 ---
 ## Structure

 This is a broad overview of the main table of contents for this notebook:
 1. Installs, Imports & Settings
-2. Load dataset
+2. Load the dataset
 3. EDA
 4. Training
 5. Dataloader